posit-dev/py-shinylive/README.md

 ...
 ```

-The web assets will be downloaded and cached the first time you run `shinylive deploy`.
+The web assets will be downloaded and cached the first time you run `shinylive export`.
 Or, you can run `shinylive assets download` to fetch them.

 ```
 $ shinylive assets download